 The town of Ledyard is the home of many great companies and firms.
 Large and small, we value them all and hope to foster a productive, positive relationship.

 One of the prime goals of the Ledyard Economic Development Commission is to increase our town’s commercial and industrial tax base.
-Over the years, there have been many efforts to accomplish this; some successful; others, not so much.
+Over the years, there have been many efforts to accomplish this.

 Focus on Existing Business

 Ledyard is a great place.
 We value our open space, our history, our cultural events, farming and our schools.
 The volunteers that work for our community make Ledyard a special place in many ways.
 The local business community, also, makes Ledyard special and we need to value it.
 There is no better way to grow our commercial tax base than to support and nurture the businesses already here.
 In the economic development world, it is called business retention.
 To us, it just makes sense.